skalarproduktraum/phd-thesis/chapters/rendering.md

 In this chapter, we have introduced the rendering architecture of scenery, discussed the renderer interface, and special scenery features like semi-automatic instancing and custom rendering pipelines.
 We discussed the differences between the OpenGL and Vulkan renderers, and compared a performance-critical operation in the context of the JVM and native code.

-For future work, we refer the reader to the [Future Development Directions] chapter, which summarises the future targets for all components of scenery.
+For future work, we refer the reader to [Future Development Directions], which summarises the future targets for all components of scenery.